konflux-ci/build-definitions/task/source-build/0.2/MIGRATION.md

 Similarly the `CACHI2_ARTIFACT` can be provided containing the URI of the artifact created by the prefetch-dependencies task version 0.2 or newer.

+As a consequence of using trusted artifacts, it no longer uses workspaces.

 ## Action from users

 Update files in Pull-Request created by RHTAP bot: